schultek/dart_mappable/packages/dart_mappable/rfc.md

 An important aspect to note here is why the `encode()` or `decode()` methods are not diretly on the model class, but instead use separate `Encoder` and `Decoder` classes.

-First, this way the encoding logic is nicely separated from the model class itself.
+First, this way nicely separates the encoding logic from the model class itself.

 More importantly, it allows anyone to define `Encoders` for any type, especially third party or core sdk ones that you don't have control over (you can't add an `encode()` method to `DateTime`, but you can create a `DateTimeEncoder`).